 Towards the end of a multi-day strategic planning session for our leadership team last year, our facilitator asked, “Can we really do all of this?”
 The question was well-taken, as people had voiced feeling overwhelmed by the plans.
 Still, people were reluctant to jettison any of the ideas they had laboriously crafted over the past few days.
 The facilitator interjected again at a later point, “Isn’t this a lot?
 How can we accomplish this?”

 People tried to answer the question, but soon the conversation drifted back.
 The energy in the room started to feel sluggish and heavy.
-I sensed what our facilitator was trying to do, so I offered my question, “What is the biggest challenge we will face in getting this done?”
-That didn’t move the conversation either.
-The real breakthrough occurred when someone asked, “How would things change if this was a two-year and not a one-year plan?”
+I saw what the facilitator was trying to do, so I jumped in.
+I asked, “What is the biggest challenge we will face in getting this done?”
+But that didn’t shift the conversation.
+The real breakthrough came when someone asked, “How would things change if this were a two-year plan instead of one?”

 The question sliced through the building tension like a hot knife through butter.
 Everyone exhaled, and we decided to recalibrate the plan for an expanded timeline.